 You can sort a Pivot Table in Excel horizontally or vertically.
 This allows you to see, at a glance, the rows or columns containing the greatest or the smallest values.

-In order to show how to sort the values in a Pivot Table, we will use the pivot table on the right, which shows a company's sales figures, broken down by month and sales representative.
+We will illustrate how to sort the values in a Pivot Table, using the above example pivot table on the right, which shows a company's sales figures, broken down by month and sales representative.

-By right-clicking on the Pivot Table column and selecting the 'Sort' option
+By right-clicking on the Pivot Table and selecting the 'Sort' option

 in the 'Data' menu, within the 'Sort...' option

-The resulting sorted Pivot Table is shown on the right.
-This enables you to easily see that the month with the highest sales was June, followed by October.
+The resulting sorted Pivot Table is shown on the rightabove.
+This enables you to easily see that the month with the highest sales was June, followed by January.

-Imagine you want to order the yearly sales totals, so that the person with the smallest total yearly sales is listed first.
+Imagine you want to order the yearly sales totals, so that the person with the greatest total yearly sales is listed first.

 Note that you could also sort the table alphabetically, according to the sales peoples' names.
 This is done by clicking on one of the names (either cell B4 or C4) and sorting either in ascending or descending order.